 - Legal representation

-What Are the Most Dangerous Intersections in Atlanta?
+What are the Most Dangerous Intersections in Atlanta?

-Intersections are a high-risk spot for auto accidents because two or more roads converge, which can lead to added confusion.
 Certain driving activities, like making a right or left turn, have a higher potential to lead to a collision.
 An estimated 40% of all crashes in the U.S. occur at intersections.

 As a driver, you should take extra caution when driving at the following intersections in Atlanta: